gideonsngo/DevOpsProjects/LAMP Stack 101/Labs/106 - Creating a Virtual Host.md

 Disable the default apache website by running the command: `sudo a2dissite 000-default`

+Restart the Apache Service for changes to take effect: `sudo systemctl reload apache2`

 Create index.html in the new /var/www/projectlamp directory: `sudo vi /var/www/projectlamp/index.html`

 > [!NOTE]